Josh-Em/country-music-topic-modelling/README.md

 ### Discussion

 Each song in the heat map was chosen to represent a particular category as defined from the Hypothesis section.
 In the places of categories 1, 6, 7, and 8 we have respectievely Jonhy Lee's "Hey Bartender", Waylon Jennings' "Are You Sure Hank Would Have Done It This Way?", Tammy Wynette's "DIVORCE", and Phil Vassar's "This is God".

-Okay, let's test our hypothesis.
+From the heat map and list of topics, it's not immediately clear which topic belongs to which type of category.
+Take for example Johny Lee's Hey Bartender, a song that is  explicitly about drinking.
+According to the model, this song is most likely to belong to Topic 3.
+We might then assign Topic 3 as the Drinking category, **except** the words in the Topic 3 list do not make any reference to alcohol.
+We would probably need at least a 'beer' or 'whiskey' entry to justifiably give Topic 3 the Drinking category label.